dunkelrot/doc-CC/README.md

 __Note that entries without an ID get the default ID value of 0.__

-To a add a code segment with a fixed value to all generated document codes just add the attribute "fixed:true" to the segment.
+To add a code segment with a fixed value to all generated document codes just add the attribute "fixed:true" to the segment.

 To improve performance for large entry lists you can disable filtering by setting the attribute "filtered:false" at a segment.

 To further improve performance you can set the attribute "filtering:false" at the segment.
 This will stop the segment to cause any filter updates on subsequent segments.
 __Should not be set on segments which contain at least on entry with a filter.__

 #### Free Text Field (type FIELD)